vasanthk/functional-js/README.md

 **Benefit 2**: Particularly helpful for optimizing code using memoization, common subexpression elimination, lazy evaluation, or parallelization.

+### Functions as first-class citizens

+The ability to treats functions as values let’s us use is as a first-class function.
+We can:

+* Refer to it from constants and variables

+* Pass it as a parameter to other functions

+* Return it as result from other functions

+Well, if we’re allowed to throw functions around like data, then we can also start to combine functions with other functions to create new functions and new behavior.
+This leads to all sorts of “functional” processes like composition, partial application, currying, and etc.

+The big takeaway here: always remember that functions are treated just like data in functional programming.
+We can refer to them from constants and variables, pass them as parameters to other functions, and return them as results from other functions.
+That’s what makes them “first-class citizens.”

 ## Reference

 [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0#.ip0v7pbkq)